MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P4-Adding-Controls/content.md

 hero.physicsBody?.angularVelocity.clamp(v1: -2, 2)
 >
 /* Update last touch timer */
-sinceTouch+=fixedDelta
+sinceTouch += fixedDelta
 ```
 >

 First thing you will notice are the red errors, you need to define the value for `fixedDelta`.
 What is *delta*?
-Delta is typically the time taken between rendering frames.
+Delta is the difference in time taken between rendering frames.
 The target FPS (Frames Per Second) is 60, which makes everything feel silky smooth, an optimal fixed delta time would be `1 second / 60 frames = 0.01666666666`.
 For simplicity we will be using this value.
 However, in practice for more complex scenes we would calculate a more accurate delta.

 > [action]
 > Add the following code after the declaration of the `sinceTouch` property.
 >
 ```
-let fixedDelta: CFTimeInterval = 1.0/60.0 /* 60 FPS */
+let fixedDelta: CFTimeInterval = 1.0 / 60.0 /* 60 FPS */
 ```
 >